adamdecaf/vault-backend-migrator/README.md

 `vault-backend-migrator` is a tool to export and import (migrate) data across vault clusters.

-Right now this tool really only supports the `generic` backend.
-Other mount points often create dynamic secrets that likely should be recreated on the new cluster.
+Right now this tool really only supports the `secret`/`kv` (version 1) backend.
+Other mount points might work, but many create dynamic secrets behind the scenes or don't support all operations (i.e. LIST).

 ### Usage